bbc/genie-starter-pack/docs/gameplay-component.md

 To build your game using Webpack, use `npm run build`.

+To quickly view a specific theme, you can access it using the querystring 'theme': http://localhost:8080/?theme=<themeName>.

 ## Are there any areas of existing Children’s game delivery standards I need to apply?